 Those who have thought about the political nature of business at least to some degree, tend to associate to conservatism, probably because they still remember the role trade unions played representing the workers against(!) the business owners.
 Clear cut situation: trade unions are left wing, owners must be right wing in their political orientation.

 This view completely disregards the deeper lying weltanschauung that connects the two: materialism.
-The difference between capitalism and communism, both of which manifest fully materialistic tendencies, is simply the distribution of wealth and the efficiency of production and services and even these differences are only quantitative in nature.
-Also, in both systems those in the bottom of the social hierarchy have less than those at the top, and having is the central orientation; and in both cases those at the top are very successful defending their positions from the majority.
+The difference between capitalism and communism, both of which manifests fully materialistic tendencies, is simply the distribution of wealth and the efficiency of production and services and even these differences are only quantitative in nature.
+Also, in both systems those on the bottom of the social hierarchy have less than those at the top, and having is the central orientation; and in both cases those at the top are very successful defending their positions from the majority.
 But there is more.

 From the Traditional point of view no ideology that is based on materialism may be considered right wing.
 From this perspective materialism, an ism that lacks principles, may only produce irrationality in a sub-rational sense: ideals, movements, sentiments, practices, a code of conduct, style; anything it produces is irrational.